Green wedding: Food

 Food is one important factor that affects how sustainable a wedding is.
 Some planners choose to get all their food supplied by local/organic growers to help eliminate the number of chemicals that would have been used in the growing of the food or the transportation of it.
 Also, opting for a seasonal menu ensures the food is sustainably sourced and readily available.
 Wedding cakes are generally made out of all organic ingredients as well to reduce the chemicals used in the production of the ingredients.

 Many sustainable practices that are done in green weddings are to have the leftovers composted after or to have untouched meals donated to local charities.

 Besides, entrées are also important.
 Compared with other meat, serving chicken as entrées is the least harmful to the environment.

+In some weddings, leftover food is picked up by specific organizations such as the Leftover Cuisine from these events or weddings for food donations which minimizes waste.

 Attire

 One of the biggest contributors to waste that can be generated is the wedding dress.
 Many argue that one of the ways to continue with a sustainable wedding is to use a dress that can be re-worn or borrowed from another.
 This eliminates the one-time use principle violation.
 Also choosing a wedding dress that is made out of organic fiber ensures that the garment had minimal impact on the environment during its production.
 Many green brides opt to purchase a vintage/second-hand dress and have it altered instead of buying a new dress.
 Other brides choose to sell or donate their dress after the wedding or have it recycled to create a new garment.
 There are some brands creating outfits from recycled materials, and others using environmentally friendly dyes.
 The popularity of green wedding outfits is confirmed by a 235% increase in 'low-waste wedding' queries in 2019 according to Printerest.
 Also contributing to the popularity of green weddings was Princess Beatrice during her wedding to Edoardo Mapelli Mozzi.
 She chose the new gown over Queen Elizabeth's Norman Hartnell gown, which Her Majesty originally wore to a gala dinner in Rome in 1961.